Code-Institute-Submissions/milestone-2-TILE-QUAKE/TESTING.md

     3. Click on the image and then select a JPG image from your device to use as the puzzle image.
     4. The image will be resized, horizontally centered and squared for use as the puzzle image.

-9. I want to view the high-score table.
+9. I want to view the hi-score table.

-    1. To view the high score table click the [Hi Scores] button on the welcome screen.
+    1. To view the hi-score table click the [Hi Scores] button on the welcome screen.
-    2. To exit the high score table the user would wait for the timeout or click the [Back] button.
+    2. To exit the hi-score table the user would wait for the timeout or click the [Back] button.

-10. How do I get on the high score table.
+10. How do I get on the hi-score table.

-    1. To get on the high-score table you need to get a score higher than the lowest displayed in the high score table.
+    1. To get on the hi-score table you need to get a score higher than the lowest displayed in the hi-score table.
     2. A users score is based on time taken to complete, number of moves and difficulty level.

 ## Testing elements and functionality of all game screens (manually tested)